bluerobotics/ardusub-zola/advanced-usage/index.md

 #### Header: Indicators and BlueOS Configuration

 On the left side of the header there is space for widgets, which can be accessed by right clicking and selecting the desired widgets to display.
-This system is very new, so the available widget options are currently quite limited.
+Widgets can be reordered by clicking and dragging.

+There are currently widgets available for displaying the CPU and Disk (storage) usage as percentages, which are periodically updated during operation.

 {{ easy_image(src="widgets", width=300) }}